dpwgc/easierweb/README.md

 })
 ```

-* if you want to change the request and response format for a single api
+* If you want to change the request and response format for a single api.
-* use 'PluginOptions' to set up the plugins
+* Use 'PluginOptions' to set up the plugins.

 ```go
 // use xml format to process request and response data (takes effect only for this api)